northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Graham Robinson.md

 - **Galvanic Isolation** is integrated to prevent high-voltage risks.
 - **Regulated Power Delivery** ensures the accumulator is charged without risk of overvoltage or excessive current.
 - **Temperature Resilience** ensures reliable operation in various environmental conditions.
-- **AMS Integration** enables continuous monitoring of charging parameters, and **Safety Interlocks** prevent charging if unsafe conditions are detected.
+- **AMS Integration** enables continuous monitoring of charging parameters.
+- **Safety Interlocks** prevent charging if unsafe conditions are detected.

 This solution ensures the charger meets all functional requirements while adhering to safety protocols and Formula SAE standards.